raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        ...
 ```

-Now we can revist our recursive `fibonacci2`:
+Now we can revisit our recursive `fibonacci2`:

 ```javascript
 function * fibonacci3 () {